fordesmith/crisp-dna/_docs/muffin-protocol.md

 -   **Simple**, anybody can learn it in 5 minutes.
 -   **Can be extended** as needed.
 New rules can be added, tool support can be added.
 But don't.
 Keep it simple and add stuff only if you really, really need it.
 -   **Doesn't require any specific artifacts** or documents that need to be maintained (unless you add that layer yourself...).
--   **Decentralized** - uses "wisdom of the crowds" to ensure that muffins reach the right destination in the shortest possible time with the least possible effort.
+-   **Decentralised** - uses "wisdom of the crowds" to ensure that muffins reach the right destination in the shortest possible time with the least possible effort.
 People such as our business developer can focus on important stuff and not become a bottleneck for all kinds of trivial requests.
 -   It **scales**.
 We haven't tried in a bigger group than 25-ish, but it should scale to much higher.
 -   **Customer focused** - customers normally get a response within a reasonable time.
 -   It **promotes trust and collaboration**, and avoids bottlenecks and command & control